bchhabra2490/code-converter-cli/README.md

 ## How It Works

-1. The tool scans the input directory and builds a code index using Zoekt.
+1. The tool scans the input directory and identifies code files based on their extensions.
-2. It analyzes the codebase to understand functions, imports, and dependencies.
-3. For each source file, it performs language-specific conversion.
+2. For each recognized code file, it reads the source code.
+3. The source code is sent to OpenAI's GPT-4o model with a prompt specifying the source and target languages.
+4. The AI generates the equivalent code in the target language.
+5. The tool cleans the response (removing markdown code block markers if present).
-4. The converted files are written to the output directory, preserving the original folder structure.
+6. The converted files are written to the output directory with appropriate file extensions, preserving the original folder structure.

 ## Implementation Notes

-- The converter preserves the original code as comments in the converted files for reference.
+- The tool uses the `github.com/sashabaranov/go-openai` package to interact with OpenAI's API.
 - Non-code files (e.g., images, data files) are copied as-is to the output directory.
 - Certain directories like `.git`, `node_modules`, and `vendor` are skipped during processing.
+- The tool automatically handles file extension changes based on the target language.

 ## Limitations

-- The current implementation provides a basic framework for code conversion.
+- Requires an OpenAI API key and may incur costs based on your API usage.
+- AI translation quality depends on the context and complexity of the code.
-- Full conversion between programming languages is an extremely complex task that often requires manual adjustment after the automated conversion.
+- Full conversion between programming languages is an extremely complex task that often requires manual adjustment.
-- Complex language features, custom libraries, and platform-specific code may not convert correctly.
+- Complex language features, custom libraries, and platform-specific code may not convert perfectly.
+- API rate limits may affect large-scale conversions.

 ## License